 We will inform the Home Office immediately if a Student visa holder:

-- breaches any conditions of their visa e.g. working beyond the permitted hours
+• breaches any conditions of their visa e.g. working beyond the permitted hours or a type of work that is not permitted under the rules

 We check the class and/or seminar registers for all students holding Student visas.

-We will report unsatisfactory attendance to the Home Office, but you will be informed before this course of action is taken.
+We will report unsatisfactory engagement to the Home Office, but you will be informed before this course of action is taken.

 Issue Confirmation of Acceptance for Studies (CAS) for students who are eligible to study in the UK under current Home Office immigration rules.